Rochdale Cenotaph: History

 Edward Stanley, 17th Earl of Derby, unveiled the memorial on Sunday 26 November 1922 and the Archdeacon of Rochdale gave a dedication.
 Derby was a descendant of a Lancashire family involved in local politics for generations.
 He served in various public offices during the First World War, including Director General of Recruiting and Secretary of State for War, before being appointed Britain's ambassador to France at the end of the war.
 Two years after unveiling the Rochdale memorial, Lord Derby presided over the unveiling of Manchester Cenotaph, another Lutyens design.
 Restoration work was carried out on the memorial in 2019, for which the companies involved were nominated for awards due to the quality of the work.

+The memorial was vandalised in November 2023—the words "Free Palestine" were daubed across it in red spray paint.
+Two teenagers were arrested and charged with criminal damage.
+In a separate incident, several wreaths laid at the cenotaph were damaged.
+As a result, the police placed the cenotaph under guard in the run-up to Remembrance Sunday.

 Rochdale Cenotaph was designated as a Grade II listed building on 12 February 1985, the designation noting the cenotaph's visual relationship with Rochdale Town Hall, Rochdale Post Office, and a set of lamp posts (each of which are listed in their own right).
 The status offers legal protection from demolition or modification; Grade II is applied to structures of "special interest, warranting every effort to preserve them", about 92 per cent of listed buildings.
 In November 2015, as part of commemorations for the centenary of the First World War, Lutyens' war memorials were recognised as a "national collection".
 All his free-standing memorials in England were listed or had their listing status reviewed and National Heritage List for England entries were updated and expanded.
 As a result, Rochdale Cenotaph was upgraded to Grade I, which is applied to around 2.5% of listed buildings, those of "the greatest historic interest".